AshwaniSwami/hack_project/replit.md

 ## Overview

-SMART Radio Content Hub is a comprehensive content management system for radio broadcasting, integrating dynamic user onboarding.
-It centralizes management of radio projects, episodes, scripts, and radio station access.
-Key capabilities include an advanced form builder for customized user registration, file uploads, user management with role-based access control, and content organization tailored for radio production workflows.
-The platform aims to streamline radio content creation and distribution, offering robust tools for content producers and station managers.
+NGO Content Management Hub is a comprehensive content management platform for non-profit organizations, designed to facilitate content exploration and community engagement.
+It centralizes management of articles, reports, success stories, projects, and events.
+Key capabilities include content discovery tools, user engagement features, donation and volunteer integration, and content organization tailored for NGO communication workflows.
+The platform aims to connect communities with impactful content while providing opportunities for involvement through donations, volunteering, and newsletter subscriptions.

 ## User Preferences